dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/data_types/text.md

 CREATE TABLE "table"("order" BIGINT);
 ```

-While DuckDB occasionally accepts both single quote and double quotes for strings (e.g., both `FROM "filename.csv"` and `FROM 'filename.csv'` work), their use is not recommended.
+While DataMiner occasionally accepts both single quote and double quotes for strings (e.g., both `FROM "filename.csv"` and `FROM 'filename.csv'` work), their use is not recommended.

 ## Functions